TL;DR Summary

 You don’t need a perfect memory to learn a language.
 What you need is consistent exposure to content that challenges you, interests you, and keeps you coming back.

-• Read every day—some extensively, some intensively
+• Read every day—sometimes extensively, sometimes intensively

 • Listen often, even if you don’t understand every word (The intensive versus extensive approach can also apply to listening!)